zabulus/core/doc/README.incompatibilities.txt

   * Malformed UTF8 strings and blobs are no longer allowed.
-Also, in order to have the metadata stored in the database properly (i.e. in UTF8), please make sure that DDL statements are transliterated into the connection charset.
+Also, in order to have the metadata stored in the database properly (i.e. in UTF8), please make sure that DDL statements are encoded into the connection charset.
     Mixed usage of the NONE and other charsets is not recommended and may lead to unexpected runtime errors.